jatinchowdhury18/nodal_model_codegen/README.md

 bash run_tests.sh
 ```

-Currently tested circuits:

-- `rc_lowpass` — 1st-order RC low-pass filter
-- `res_highpass` — Resonant RC high-pass filter
-- `sk_lpf` — 2nd-order Sallen-Key low-pass filter with ideal op-amp
-- `reductions` — exercises all series/parallel element-reduction paths
-- `eq_filter` — multi-op-amp EQ filter
+The tests currently contain a number of "real-world" audio circuits,
+as well as more specific "test cases" to make that certain parts of the

-Each test runs LTspice on the original netlist to produce a reference output,
+syste are behaving as expected.
+Each test runs LTspice on the original
-then generates and compiles the C++ model, runs it on the same input, and
+netlist to produce a reference output, then generates and compiles the
+C++ model, runs it on the same input, and asserts that the maximum absolute
-asserts that the maximum absolute error is below a small threshold.
+error is below a small threshold.
+The tests will optionally generate
+plots of the signals and error.

 ## License